grav/node-webmidi-shim/README.md

 Current status
 ---
-Currently, only MIDI out is implemented.
+Alpha with a big 'A'.
+Crashes quite fast!

 Notable missing features are:
-- MIDI in(!)
 - get notified when MIDI setup changes (`onstatechange`)
 - various attributes of the MIDI devices
 - the concept of Ports